2025 in Konfrontacja Sztuk Walki: XTB KSW 102: Przybysz vs. Azevedo

-XTB KSW 102: Przybysz vs. Azevedo was a mixed martial arts event held by Konfrontacja Sztuk Walki on January 25, 2025 at the Radom Sports Center in Radom, Poland.
+XTB KSW 102: Przybysz vs. Azevedo was a mixed martial arts event held by Konfrontacja Sztuk Walki on January 25, 2025, at the Radom Sports Center in Radom, Poland.

 Background

 On December 16, 2024, the KSW organization announced the termination of cooperation with champion Jakub Wikłacz and the termination of the contract with him by mutual consent of the parties.
-After the current champion, Jakub Wikłacz, left KSW, Przybysz will fight once again for the bantamweight championship belt on January 25, 2025 during XTB KSW 102 in Radom.
-His opponent will be Brazilian Bruno Azevedo, ranked 2nd in the ranking.
+After the current champion Wikłacz left KSW, Przybysz fought once again for the bantamweight championship belt on January 25, 2025, during XTB KSW 102 in Radom.
+His opponent was Brazilian Bruno Azevedo, ranked 2nd in the ranking.